supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 6. On the **Application Insights** configuration blade, click the **View Application Insights data** link.
 7. Review the resulting **Application Insights** blade displaying charts presenting different characteristics of the collected data, including the traffic you generated and failed requests you triggered earlier in this task.

-8. **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:

-   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
-   - Hit the **Validate** button for the corresponding task.
-   - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.

 ## Task 3: Investigate application performance